 One of the great advantages of agile and lean software development is the wealth of practices, techniques, and strategies available to you.
-This is also one of its greatest challenges because without something like the DAD framework it’s difficult to know what to choose and how to fit them together.
+This is also one of its greatest challenges because without something like DAD it’s difficult to know what to choose and how to fit them together.

-A Full Delivery Lifecycle
+Full Delivery Lifecycles

 DAD’s goal-driven approach enables DAD to avoid being prescriptive and thereby be more flexible and easier to scale than other agile methods.
 For example, where Scrum prescribes a value-driven Product Backlog approach to managing requirements DAD instead says that during construction you have the goal of addressing changing stakeholder needs.
 DAD then indicates that there are several issues surrounding that goal that you need to consider, and there are several techniques/practices that you should consider adopting to do so.
 DAD goes further and describes the advantages and disadvantages of each technique and in what situations it is best suited for.
 Yes, Scrum’s Product Backlog approach is one way to address changing stakeholder needs but it isn’t the only option nor is it the best option in most situations.

 In the DAD book we described goals in a non-visual manner using tables which explored the advantages and disadvantages of the techniques associated with an issue.
-In the second half of 2012 we began expanding on this approach and developed a way to represent goals in a visual manner using what we call a goals diagram (see Disciplined Agilists Take a Goal-Driven Approach for a detailed discussin of the notation).
+In the second half of 2012 we began expanding on this approach and developed a way to represent goals in a visual manner using what we call a goals diagram (see Disciplined Agilists Take a Goal-Driven Approach for a detailed discussion of the notation).

 Let’s work through some examples.
-The following figure depicts the goal diagram for Explore Initial Scope, a goal that you should address at the beginning of a project during the Inception phase (remember, DAD promotes a full delivery lifecycle, not just a construction lifecycle).
+Figure 10 depicts the goal diagram for Explore Initial Scope, a goal that you should address at the beginning of a project during the Inception phase (remember, DAD promotes a full delivery lifecycle, not just a construction lifecycle).
 Where some agile methods will simply advise you to populate your product backlog with some initial user stories the goal diagram makes it clear that you might want to be a bit more sophisticated in your approach.
 What level of detail should you capture, if any (a light specification approach of writing up some index cards and a few whiteboard sketches is just one option you should consider)?
 What view types should you consider (user stories are one approach to usage modeling, but shouldn’t you consider other views to explore the data or the UI)?
 Default techniques, or perhaps more accurately suggested starting points, are shown in bold italics.
 Notice how we suggest that you likely want to default to capturing usage in some way, basic domain concepts (e.g. via a high-level conceptual diagram) in some way, and non-functional requirements in some way.
 There are different strategies you may want to consider for going about modeling.
 You should also start thinking about your approach to managing your work.
 In DAD we make it clear that agile teams do more than just implement new requirements, hence our recommendation to default to a work item stack over Scrum’s simplistic Product Backlog strategy.
 Finally the goal diagram makes it clear that when you’re exploring the initial scope of your effort that you should capture non-functional requirements – such as reliability, availability, and security requirements (among many) – in some manner.

-Disciplined Agile Teams are Enterprise Aware
+DAD Teams are Enterprise Aware

-Enterprise awareness is one of the key aspects of the Disciplined Agile Delivery (DAD) framework.
+Enterprise awareness is one of the principles of the Disciplined Agile (DA) framework.
 The observation is that DAD teams work within your organization’s enterprise ecosystem, as do all other teams.
 There are often existing systems currently in production and minimally your solution shouldn’t impact them.
 Better yet your solution will hopefully leverage existing functionality and data available in production.
 You will often have other teams working in parallel to your team, and you may wish to take advantage of a portion of what they’re doing and vice versa.
 Your organization may be working towards business or technical visions which your team should contribute to.
 A governance strategy exists which hopefully enhances what your team is doing.